milafrerichs/new-mila-frerichs/content/_index.md

 ---

 ---
-# I help civic advocacy groups and <br/> improve the life of citizens with the help of Open Data.
+# I help civic advocacy groups <br/> improve the life of citizens with the help of Open Data.

 I use the power of public open data and open source to build tools and visualization for civic advocacy groups to increase transparency and accountability.